steqeq/0000/docs/about/compatibility/openmp.md

 Unified Shared Memory (USM) provides a pointer-based approach to memory management.
-To implement USM, fulfill the following system requirements along with Xnack capability.
+To implement USM, fulfill the following system requirements along with XNACK capability.

 #### Prerequisites

 * Linux Kernel versions above 5.14
 * Latest KFD driver packaged in ROCm stack
-* Xnack, as USM support can only be tested with applications compiled with Xnack capability
+* XNACK, as USM support can only be tested with applications compiled with XNACK capability

-#### Xnack capability
+#### XNACK capability

-When enabled, Xnack capability allows GPU threads to access CPU (system) memory, allocated with OS-allocators, such as `malloc`, `new`, and `mmap`.
-Xnack must be enabled both at compile- and run-time.
-To enable Xnack support at compile-time,
+When enabled, XNACK capability allows GPU threads to access CPU (system) memory, allocated with OS-allocators, such as `malloc`, `new`, and `mmap`.
+XNACK must be enabled both at compile- and run-time.
+To enable XNACK support at compile-time,
 use:

 ```bash